 Reading is essential for anyone to become a complete human being.
 Reading will open up your mind in ways you previously thought were unachievable, and will give you a new insight into many popular topics.
 It doesn’t matter what you read, whether you like short novels, sci-fi, or epic fantasy – this will provide you with valuable lessons and life experience in a way that will truly make you into a great person.
 This is something that can only be said for traveling and for reading.
 Both of them open our horizons; we learn so much from the comfort of our chairs.
 Not only will you come up with ideas more easily, but you will improve your vocabulary vastly.

-It doesn’t mean that you have to work in perfect silence, because creativity is a tricky and personal thing – what might be good for someone else, might not work for you.
+2. Create a Fitting Working Environmentmight not work for you.
 Some people like writing in a busy coffee shop, because it is the place where they can observe and gather ideas.
 Some people find inspiration in music while I, myself, find it is best to be in complete silence and the comfort of my study room.
 I don’t even like the city noise coming through my windows, while I find the humming of my computer’s coolers calming.

 3. Create an Outline